• Skip to primary navigation

 Top view of ingredients for Mexican quinoa: quinoa, black beans, corn, avocado, tomato sauce, garlic, jalapeños

-Then remove from the heat, and let it rest, still covered for 5 minutes.
+3. Then remove it from the heat, and let it rest, still covered, for 5 minutes.
 Resting allows the quinoa to become nice and fluffy whilst absorbing more flavors from the other ingredients.

-Before serving, add the fresh chopped cilantro and diced avocado.
-Plus a juicy lime wedge on each plate to add a bit of tanginess.
+4. Before serving, add the fresh chopped cilantro and diced avocado.
+Plus, a juicy lime wedge on each plate to add a bit of tanginess.

 I prefer to eat my Mexican quinoa warm, but it’s great cold as well, especially in the summer.